Skip to content

 Sit quietly by the water at our Liffey Valley, ‘Nameless’ Sylvan or Scottsdale reserves and you might spot this shy species.
 We look after their habitat by maintaining riparian vegetation (which filters run-off into waterways) and in-stream habitat (e.g. fallen logs, deep pools) and by managing stream-bank erosion.

-Upon being hauled up, the little platy rested, exhausted in the rescuer’s hands … but to our delight … after about 5 minutes started to preen itself.
-Twenty minutes later, its fur fluffed up like a mink coat on parade, our platy friend was larking about amongst the rocks near the edge of a nearby pool where it had been placed - oblivious that we were watching!
+On being hauled up, the little platy rested, exhausted in the rescuer’s hands, but to our delight after about 5 minutes started to preen itself.
+Twenty minutes later, its fur fluffed up like a mink coat on parade, it was larking about amongst the rocks!

 Bush Heritage at Scottsdale is a key partner of the Upper Murrumbidgee Demonstration Reach (UMDR).